-In 2011, the Government began a programme to create a more diverse and inclusiveness school system.
+In 2011, the Government began a programme to create a more diverse and inclusive school system.
 Recommendations were made for some Catholic primary schools to transfer patronage to alternative patron bodies.
 But since then, just a handful of Educate Together schools have opened up under the Government’s ‘divestment/reconfiguration’ process.

 Recently, the Government proposed an updated ‘divestment/reconfiguration’ programme.
 This involves Education and Training Boards (ETB) reporting on the level of demand for a new choice of school patronage within areas identified for survey.
 However, ETBs are also applying to run these schools.
 The ETBs act as patron for Community National Schools (CNS).
 Educate Together believes that this constitutes a clear conflict of interest which could invalidate the overall process.

 Another issue is that the decision-making power afforded to the current landowner (Catholic bishops) to determine the new patron to which a school will be transferred is at odds with the constitutional rights of parents to decide the type of school their children attend.
 Given that the vast majority of primary schools in the country are under the patronage and ownership of one denomination, decisions on patronage should be undertaken by an independent body to ensure a more transparent approach.

 Educate Together has instead proposed our ‘Fair, Transparent and Equal Plan’ which puts parental wishes at the centre of the process: